Churches in Istanbul

-Turkey is a very historical country with every nook and corner of the country having a story to tell.
+Turkey is a very historical country, with every nook and corner having a story to tell.
 The most well-known history of Turkey is about the Ottoman Empire.
 However, there is more to the country than that.
-Christianity, for instance, has a long history in Turkey and it stretches to even before the arrival of the Ottomans.
+Christianity, for instance, has a long history in Turkey, and it stretches to even before the arrival of the Ottomans.
 There are many fabulous historical facts about the churches in Istanbul, and today, we’ll discuss some of them.

-The city of Byzantium, better known as Constantinople was once the hub of Christianity.
-When the Ottomans took over Constantinople, its name was changed to what is now known as Istanbul.
+The city of Byzantium, better known as; Constantinople, was once the hub of Christianity.
+When the Ottoman Empire took over Constantinople, Mehmed the Conqueror changed the city’s name to what is now known as; Istanbul.

 The Historical Facts About Churches in Istanbul

-Christian communities are spread all over Turkey but the majority reside in Istanbul and Antakya.
+Christian communities are spread all over Turkey, but the majority reside in Istanbul and Antakya.
 The secularity of the state means that there is harmonious and peaceful co-existence of people of all religions within the country.
-Christians along with Muslims and Jews reside side by side and identify themselves as Turks first than belonging to a particular religion.
+Christians, Muslims, and Jews reside side by side and identify themselves as Turks rather than belonging to a particular religion.

 Turkey-A Unique Country Filled with Surprises

 If you follow the history of Christianity closely or if it fascinates you, Turkey should be a must-visit for you.
 Most people consider Turkey to be an Islamic state and thereby never consider this side of its history.
-However, Turkey is a secular country and its rich history is as interesting as the country itself.
-Visit it for its history or for its natural beauty, you will surely return with more than you went in looking for.
+However, Turkey is a secular country, and its rich history is as fascinating as the country itself.
+Visit it for its history or its natural beauty; you will surely return with more than you went in looking for.